kurono73/Tracker2Nuke/README.md

 **Note:**
  - Ensure that the footage starts on the same frame in both Nuke and Blender.
+ - After pasting into Nuke, you need to update the **reference frame** value to use the data properly. `Tracker Node > Transform Tab > reference Frame`.
  - If the clip contains multiple tracking objects, the markers from the active object will be copied.
  - Blender's lens distortion correction is not applied to the coordinate transformation of 2D tracking data.